What Is Occupational Therapy?

 If you or a loved one is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.

 Early intervention programs led by therapists often include occupational therapy as one of their modalities.
-Children as young as 2 years old can benefit from occupational therapy if they need it.
-Regardless of the challenges they face, a therapist can help them succeed.
+Children as young as two years old may benefit from occupational therapy if they need it.

-Occupational therapy for autism is a specialty where therapists may work with children, adolescents, and adults to help them manage social and communication difficulties as well as participate in their ADLs.
+Occupational therapy for autism is a specialty where therapists work with children, adolescents, or adults with autism spectrum disorder to help them manage social and communication difficulties as well as participate in their ADLs.

 Sessions may take place in a school or daycare if the client is a child.
-For adults on the autism spectrum with high support needs, the sessions may take place in an adult care facility.
+For adults on the autism spectrum with high support needs, the sessions may take place in an adult care facility or in the client’s home.

-Geriatric occupational therapy is usually focused on the most basic activities of daily living.
-As people age, they may lose their ability to do everyday tasks that many of us take for granted.
-Chewing and swallowing, bathing, toileting, getting in and out of bed, and controlling our bladder and bowels may slowly become more and more difficult.
-Others may need to relearn many skills after they're temporarily or partially disabled following a stroke.
+Geriatric occupational therapy is usually focused on the basic activities of daily living.
+As a person ages, they may lose their ability to do everyday tasks, particularly if they experience certain health conditions.
+Chewing and swallowing, bathing, toileting, getting in and out of bed, or controlling one’s bladder and bowels, for example, may slowly or suddenly become more difficult.
+Others may need to relearn many skills after they've been temporarily or partially disabled following a stroke, for example.

-Occupational therapy can help older people stay independent in their own homes for longer, by promoting physical activity and implementing modifications where needed.
-Furthermore, it can help them deal with Alzheimer's or dementia, arthritis, or any of the other chronic conditions older adults commonly face.
+Occupational therapy can often help older people stay independent in their own homes for longer by promoting physical activity and implementing modifications where needed.
+Furthermore, it may help them more comfortably live with Alzheimer's or dementia, arthritis, or another chronic condition an older adult may face.

 Occupational therapy for mental health is a growing field.
-People with mental disorders such as anxiety/panic attacks, depression, bipolar disorder, schizophrenia, and other mental illnesses are sometimes referred to occupational therapy or take classes in a hospital setting.
-In the case of mental illness, occupational therapy helps them learn better self-care and prevent relapse of symptoms.
+People with mental disorders such as anxiety/panic attacks, depression, bipolar disorder, schizophrenia, and other illnesses are sometimes referred to occupational therapy or take OT classes in a hospital setting.
+This type of OT, usually in conjunction with other forms of treatment like talk therapy and medication, could help them learn self-care practices and reduce the risk of symptom relapse.

 Occupational therapy practitioners who specialize in physical rehabilitation usually work with clients with injuries or permanent disabilities.
-People who have been seriously injured usually need occupational therapy for some time before they can resume their normal activities.
+People who have been seriously injured usually need occupational therapy for some time before they can resume their certain daily activities.

-In addition, people who have always been disabled or who become disabled later in life can also benefit from occupational therapy, but they may need to do things differently than most people.
-The goal is to help them learn to complete their ADLs in the way that's best suited to their condition and situation.
-The occupational therapy specialty is not PT, but it's usually used in conjunction with PT as part of the patient's treatment plans.
+In addition, people who have always been disabled or who become disabled later in life can also benefit from occupational therapy.
+The goal is usually to help these clients learn to complete their ADLs in a way that's best suited to their unique needs and circumstances.
+This occupational therapy specialty is not PT, but it's often used in conjunction with PT as part of the patient's treatment plan.

 Driving and community mobility

-For many people, driving is such a crucial skill that it's hard to survive without it in some locations.
+Driving can be such a crucial skill that it's hard to survive without it in some locations.
 A driving and community mobility occupational therapist may teach disabled clients how to drive and/or use adaptive equipment.
-As part of this, they may assess whether the client is even able to drive and, if so, advocate for them in court cases intended to take away their license.
-If the client is not able to drive, the therapist focuses on other means of community mobility, such as riding the bus or taking a taxi.
+First, they may assess whether the client is able to drive and, if so, help advocate for them throughout any court cases intended to take away their license, if applicable.
+If the client is not able to drive, the therapist may focus on other means of community mobility, such as riding the bus or taking a taxi.

-How limited the clients are by a disability often has a lot to do with their environment; if their home isn't well-suited to their condition, they can feel helpless.
-Occupational therapists who specialize in environmental modification may look at their home, school, and/or workplace to determine if any modifications are needed to support the client in living, studying, or working there.
+How limited a client is by a disability often has a lot to do with their environment.
+Occupational therapists who specialize in environmental modification may evaluate the client’s home, school, and/or workplace to determine if any modifications may be needed to support the client in living, studying, or working there.

-Once they see what they're dealing with, they can create a plan for the modifications.
-They can also work with a landlord, principal, or home improvement company to ensure the modifications are installed correctly.
-Typical accommodations include:
+Then, they can create a plan for the modifications.
+They may also work with a landlord, principal, boss, or home improvement company to ensure the modifications are installed correctly.
+Examples of common accommodations include:

 - Bathroom grab bars